Followers of Pulse Ghana predict next president | Pulse Ghana

 The leading candidates, Vice President Dr Mahamudu Bawumia of the NPP and former President John Dramani Mahama of the NDC, are both confident of securing the mandatory 50%+1 of valid votes to claim victory.
 However, predictions remain divided.

-Professor Smart Sarpong of Kumasi Technical University and Outcomes International has forecasted a win for Dr Bawumia, while organisations such as the Economic Intelligence Unit (EIU), Fitch Solutions, and Global Info Analytics have tipped Mahama to emerge victorious.
+Professor Smart Sarpong of Kumasi Technical University and Research firm, Outcomes International have forecasted a win for Dr Bawumia, while organisations such as the Economic Intelligence Unit (EIU), Fitch Solutions, and Global Info Analytics have tipped Mahama to emerge victorious.
 Similarly, prophets and soothsayers have offered conflicting predictions about Ghana’s next leader.

 Amidst this, followers of Pulse Ghana have shared their preferences in polls conducted on various social media platforms.
 Below are the results: